adrianmurage/adrianmurage-gatsby-blog/content/blog/atempting-to-save-my-digital-electronics-class.md

 ---
 layout: blog
-title: Atempting to Save my Digital Electronics Class
+title: Atempting to Save my Digital Electronics Class | Day 1
 date: 2021-12-15T15:02:10.531Z
 ---
 So, I took a digital electronics class in Fall 2021.
 I was completely zoned out for the majority of the semester.
 Towards the end, we were given a project to work on.
 I'll figure out a way to attach the document here after I'm done figuring this out.